esokul007/MadLibsStory/README.md

 Html templates, CSS, user accounts - Colyi (non existent person)

 ## Description:
 This project is a collaborative storytelling website, allowing users to create and edit stories.
-Users can only view the last edit of stories they haven't yet contributed to, once they have made changes to a story, they are no longer able to edit it and can view the full story.
+Users must register in order to access the site.
+The homepage allows displays previously edited stories and created stories.
+The discovery page allows users to view all stories created by any author.
+When viewing a story, the user has the option to make changes to the story if they have not previously edited it.
+After editing, they may only view the full story and cannot edit.
+When creating a new story, users must add a title as well.

 ## Install guide: how to clone/install
 - Ensure that you have git installed on your computer, you don't you can install it from here: https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop